Deka-nam/rna-seq/README.md

-# rna-seq
+# RNA-Seq
-All rna-seq experiment details done by me.
+All RNA-Seq experiment details done by me.
 Project help in the department of Microbiology and Immunology.
+Different README files indicate different studies.